 Sole physical custody and sole legal custody are rarely granted in California.
-The California family courts adhere to the philosophy that children are best served when both parents are actively involved in their children's lives.
+The California family courts adhere to the philosophy that children are best served when parents are actively involved in their children's lives.
 But what happens if a judge rules one parent to be "unfit"?
-The more basic definition of an unfit parent is "one who fails to provide for the child and to ensure their wellbeing".
-Obviously, being ruled unfit can have strong consequences on your custody and/or visitation rights.
-That said, there are also penalties for those who wrongfully accuse someone of being unfit.
+The more basic definition of an unfit parent is "one who fails to provide for the child and to ensure their wellbeing."
+Being ruled unfit can substantially affect your custody and/or visitation rights.
+There are penalties for those who wrongfully accuse someone of being unfit.
 This is where you will need to speak with our attorney and receive guidance on what steps to take.

 Some of the factors a judge will evaluate when ruling on the fitness of a parent include: